TTV is the sum of all transaction activity, paid orders, service fees, add-ons, and refunds within a given period.

 2. How do you calculate TTV?

-Just add everything:
+Just add everything together:

 TTV = sum of all transactions (sales + one-time purchases - refunds)